-- 2.1 The objects of this Enterprise Agreement are to: - 2.1.1 Enable the SA public sector agencies and employees party to this Enterprise Agreement to be dynamic productive and responsive to the service needs of government, the public and customers; - 2.1.2 Effect wages parity and increases in accordance with this Enterprise Agreement for salaried employees bound by this Enterprise Agreement and employed in positions classified at the same level: - 2.1.3 Support South Australia's Strategic Plan and Strategic Priorities, the South Australian Health Care Plan and the achievement of government and agency objectives; - 2.1.4 Advance the objects of, and the public sector principles and practices referred to in, the Public Sector Act 2009; - 2.1.5 Support workforce flexibility, mobility, development and performance; - 2.1.6 Acknowledge the extension of operation of the Government's 'no forced redundancy policy' for the life of this Enterprise Agreement; - 2.1.7 Continue to apply to particular agencies terms as detailed in Appendix 2. - 2.2 In making and applying this Enterprise Agreement, the parties are committed to: - 2.2.1 The continued evolution of the SA public sector as a dynamic, productive and customer responsive entity; - 2.2.2 Recognising that initiatives will continue to be introduced to improve the efficiency and effectiveness of the service and to enable the provision of quality services to government, the public and customers; - 2.2.3 Consultation in the development and implementation of public sector and agency based reform and change programs; - 2.2.4 Employment security for employees bound by this Enterprise Agreement for the life of this Enterprise Agreement; - 2.2.5 Modifying redeployment and related processes or procedures as soon as practicable and during the life of this Enterprise Agreement to enable the employer and agencies to effect the earliest possible redeployment, reassignment and/or retraining of employee/s; - 2.2.6 Obtaining the approval of the Commission to this Enterprise Agreement; and - 2.2.7 Existing conditions of employment applying to a party not being reduced, subject to the terms of this Enterprise Agreement and any applicable Workplace Flexibility Agreement.
-This commitment does not prevent the operation of other commitments in this clause, but not to the effect that (considered as a whole) would result in a diminution of conditions existing as at the date of approval by the Commission.
+- 2.1 The objects of this Enterprise Agreement are to: - 2.1.1 Enable the SA public sector agencies and employees party to this Enterprise Agreement to be dynamic productive and responsive to the service needs of government, the public and customers: - 2.1.2 Effect wages parity and increases in accordance with this Enterprise Agreement for salaried employees bound by this Enterprise Agreement and employed in positions classified at the same level; - 2.1.3 Support South Australia's Strategic Plan and Strategic Priorities, "A Modern Public Service

-2.2.8 Applying the public sector principles and practices referred to in the Public Sector Act 2009 in a manner that encourages consistency of interpretation and application of an employment condition or entitlement so as to support the fair employment and management of employees.
-Having regard both to the similarity and variety of agencies and employees subject to this Enterprise Agreement, and the discretionary decision-making amongst agencies and employees, there is no obligation to apply to another agency nor employees in another agency, a process entitlement or practice that has been provided or adopted at the discretion of an agency or adopted by employees in another agency.
+Building a Stronger South Australia", the South Australian Health Care Plan and the achievement of government and agency objectives; - 2.1.4 Advance the objects of, and the public sector principles and practices referred to in, the Public Sector Act 2009; Support workforce flexibility, mobility, development and performance; - 2.1.5 Continue to apply to particular agencies terms as detailed in Appendix 3. - 2.2 In making and applying this Enterprise Agreement, the parties are committed to: - 2.2.1 The continued evolution of the SA public sector as a dynamic, productive and customer responsive entity; - 2.2.2 Recognising that initiatives will continue to be introduced to improve the efficiency and effectiveness of the service and to enable the provision of quality services to government, the public and customers; - 2.2.3 Consultation in the development and implementation of public sector and agency based reform and change programs: - 2.2.4 Implementing Redeployment, Retraining and Redundancy from the date of approval of this Enterprise Agreement. - 2.2.5 Obtaining the approval of the Commission to this Enterprise Agreement; and - 2.2.6 Existing conditions of employment applying to a party not being reduced, subject to the terms of this Enterprise Agreement and any applicable Workplace Flexibility Agreement.
+This commitment does not prevent the operation of other commitments in this clause, but not to the effect that (considered as a whole) would result in a diminution of conditions existing as at the date of approval by the Commission. - 2.2.7 Applying the public sector principles and practices referred to in the Public Sector Act 2009 in a manner that encourages consistency of interpretation and application of an employment condition or entitlement so as to support the fair employment and management of employees.
+Having regard both to the similarity and variety of agencies and employees subject to this Enterprise Agreement, and the discretionary decisionmaking amongst agencies and employees, there is no obligation to apply to another agency nor employees in another agency, a process entitlement or practice that has been provided or adopted at the discretion of an agency or adopted by employees in another agency.